 - if you go to exercise classes, make sure your teacher is properly qualified, and knows that you're pregnant as well as how many weeks pregnant you are

 - you might like to try swimming because the water will support your increased weight.
 Some local swimming pools provide aquanatal classes with qualified instructors.
-Find your local sport and fitness services
+Find your local swimming pool

 - exercises that have a risk of falling, such as horse riding, downhill skiing, ice hockey, gymnastics and cycling, should only be done with caution.
 Falls may risk damage to the baby